 Want to learn more?
 We’ve gathered some resources and tools (some of which we created) to help you further develop your idea and proposal.

-• HFFI is hosting webinars and will post the recordings on their website
+• HFFI posted recordings of past webinars on their website

-• Previous recipients: Visit HFFI to review prior awarded projects for the Partnership Program and Small Grants Program
+• Previous recipients: Visit HFFI to review prior awarded projects for Round 1

 • Widgets: Visit NVA’s Toolsite for widgets that can help you refine your plan, e.g., evaluate profitability potential or how well-suited an existing facility might be to your vision